 Warning: You MUST be over 18 years of age to view the contents of this site.
 Upon entering and clicking on any of its links, you acknowledge that you are 18 years or older and that you are legally responsible for any minors in your household that may have access to this site, as its owners claim no liability whatsoever to their actions online.

-Though raised in Saudi Arabia and Japan her musical roots remain in her family’s barrio of Salindeg in Ilocos Sur, Philippines.
-Her G3-E6 full vocal range and 250+BPM busting, spans not only her immersion into various eclectic styles and vocal placements meant for male as well as female voices, but also her respect to the different cultures in which she had immersed herself in order to learn traditional music from Japan, China, Philippines, Morocco, etc. Strongly marked by her experiences performing for significant world theatre and opera directors Ariane Mnouchkine, Peter Sellars, Akira Matsui (Nogaku, Kita) and Master Pei Yanling (Peking Opera), she teamed up with both ARTA (Association de Recherche des Traditions de l’Acteur) and Grenoble’s Theatre 145 in France, in order to further her passion for world theatre traditions in performance and their relevant connection to her cultural background as well as to her political beliefs in art for social change…
+Though raised in Saudi Arabia and Japan, her roots remain in her family’s barrio of Salindeg in Ilocos Sur, Philippines.
+Her G3-C7 full vocal range and 250+BPM busting is symbolic of her immersion into various gender-indifferent styles and vocal registers in order to pay respect to the different cultures in which she had immersed herself in order to learn traditional musical/performance practices from Japan, China, Philippines, Morocco, etc. Strongly marked by her experience performing for significant world opera and theatre directors Ariane Mnouchkine, Peter Sellars, Akira Matsui (Nogaku, Kita) and Master Pei Yanling (Peking Opera), she teamed up with both ARTA (Association de Recherche des Traditions de l’Acteur) and Grenoble’s Theatre 145 in France, in order to further her exploration of ancient theatrical traditions that connect to the rituals of her own heritage, as well as to her political beliefs in art as a literal MEDIUM for change…

-…Her resulting multi-disciplinary vocal performance art pieces earned her attention in Parisian and Berlin performance festivals as well as the eventual award from the Mayor and City of Paris for original electroacoustic composition, (for jazz quintet, voice, Parisian field recordings and set to Bertolt Brecht’s poetry as translated by Jasmine into French Sign Language; Festival Metiss’Age- l’Amour; Les Chantiers de Blaye, Vues d’Ici 2003; PrixParisJeunesTalents, 2004).
-Her compositions also received national radio attention in France and currently have distribution throughout Europe (SACEM; Radio France; Edel Records, Warner France)…
+…Jasmine’s cross-disciplinary performance pieces earned her attention in Parisian and Berlin performance festivals as well as the eventual award from the Mayor and City of Paris for original composition, (for jazz quintet, voice, electroacoustic programming of Parisian field recordings and set to Bertolt Brecht’s poetry as translated by Jasmine into French Sign Language; Festival Metiss’Age- l’Amour; Les Chantiers de Blaye, Vues d’Ici 2003; Prix Paris Jeunes Talents, 2004).
+Her accompanying musical work also received national radio attention in France and currently has distribution throughout Europe (SACEM; Radio France; Edel Records, Warner France)…

 Her live-Current Happenings Here-

-Interesting surprise performances include: with Sheila E. at the 34th Playboy Jazz Festival Hollywood Bowl, TED Conference ’11 curated by Juan Enriquez and Bill Gates; recording live with Jonathan Snipes (of Captain Ahab) in character as the cyberborg GOD/dess in Patrick Kennelly’s « PATTY the Revival » at Highways Performance Space Santa Monica, which is 5 times nominated (Best Musical, Best Ensemble, etc) for LA Weekly’s Theatre Awards 2013.
+Interesting surprises include: Jasmine’s PSYCHIC « COMING OUT » ritual of conjuring ‘100’ Japanese demons à la Hyakumonogatari, at Machine Project LA, or pitching the latest technology for your Virtual Death at LACMA, or performing with Sheila E at the 34th Playboy Jazz Festival Hollywood Bowl, and at the TED Conference curated by Juan Enriquez and Bill Gates; or Jasmine spitting live the Daveed Diggs’ authored rap, as the platform-heeled, whip-wielding cyberborg Gaze of God in Patrick Kennelly’s « PATTY the Revival » at Highways Performance Space Santa Monica, which was 5 times nominated (Best Musical, Best Ensemble, etc) for LA Weekly’s ’13 Theatre Awards.

-*Site content/intellectual property: Copyright ©1999-2013 by Jasmine Orpilla.
+*Site content/intellectual property: Copyright ©1999-2017 by Jasmine Orpilla.
 All rights reserved worldwide.